-One of my favourite quotes about the city of Norwich comes from Kazuo Ishiguro’s novel, Never Let Me Go.
-“The lost corner of England” he called it, referring to the fact that Norwich is on the east coast, where the land juts into the channel towards France.
-This makes Norwich slightly out of the way, just left of many of the major north-south routes linking southern England to Scotland.
+My favourite quote about Norfolk comes from Kazuo Ishiguro’s novel, Never Let Me Go.
+“The lost corner of England” he called it, referring to the fact that Norfolk is on the east coast, where the land juts out for France.
+It makes the city of Norwich slightly out of the way, just left of the major north-south routes linking southern England and Scotland.
 The implication is that travelling to Norwich requires an expressed reason to do so.
 Last month, I had quite a good one.

 I was invited to participate in a day of writing workshops and readings on writing for children at the rather gorgeous Norwich Writers’ Centre.
 The lineup was as eclectic as a selection of books for young people.
 Nadine Kaadan spoke about writing and illustrating picture books; Alexander Gordon Smith spoke on writing horror for young adults; and Helen Szirtes, a freelance editor working with Bloomsbury and others, spoke about the industry in general and what publishers are looking for.
 As for me, I submitted my two cents on poetry and classic story structures.